 Hazmat compliance

 The majority of industrial chemicals shipped in liquid bulk fall under DOT hazardous materials regulations.
 This means specific carrier certifications, driver endorsements, documentation, placarding, and emergency response procedures.
-A single documentation error can result in a DOT violation.
+A single documentation error can result in a DOT violation, an out-of-service order, or a roadside delay that cascades into a missed delivery.
+The carrier must hold authority for the specific hazard classes you ship, not a generic hazmat endorsement.

 Quality maintenance during transit

 Temperature changes can cause solidification, separation, or degradation.
 Road vibration can cause foaming.
 Pressure changes can affect quality.
-A qualified transport company accounts for all these factors before the truck leaves.
+A qualified transport company accounts for all these factors before the truck leaves, specifying insulated or heated equipment for temperature-sensitive products, nitrogen blanketing for oxygen-sensitive ones, and the right tank material so the product arrives on-spec.

 What goes wrong when you choose the wrong carrier